 If you take your bike on holiday with you, the right bag or box can make the difference between it arriving safely or in several pieces.
 Here’s our pick of the best travel cases we’ve tested so far this year.

 Choosing the right case for bike travel is important if you want it to arrive in one piece.
-There's nothing like the anguish you feel when you hand over your pride and joy at the airport and see it disappear into the unknown, so having faith in your choice of box or bag can make a real difference.
+There’s always some anguish when you hand over your pride and joy at the airport and see it disappear into the unknown, so having faith in your choice of box or bag can make a difference.

 A bike box is an invaluable piece of equipment for any travelling cyclist.
 There’s no perfect answer as to which is the best, because they all have their trade-offs, so it’s important to weigh up your needs before you buy.